-UPDATE: As of January 15, 2021, the National Institute of Health (NIH) has updated its guidelines regarding the use of Ivermectin as a COVID-19 treatment.
-They have changed their stance on ivermectin from “against” to “neither for nor against,” which is the same status given to the widely-used convalescent plasma and monoclonal antibody treatments.
+UPDATE: As of February 11, 2021, the National Institute of Health (NIH) has stated they are “neither for nor against” the use of ivermectin for the treatment of COVID-19 updated its guidelines.
+This is the same status given to the widely-used convalescent plasma and monoclonal antibody treatments.

 What is ivermectin?